 Instructions

-- Prepare the base: Arrange your sliced heirloom tomatoes on a large serving platter, ensuring the juicy reds and yellows shine vividly against a clean white background.
+- Prepare the base: Arrange sliced heirloom tomatoes on a large serving platter so colors stand out.

-- Season with care: Drizzle the extra virgin olive oil evenly over the cheeses and tomatoes.
-Lightly season with sea salt and cracked black pepper to elevate natural flavors.
+- Season lightly: Drizzle olive oil and sprinkle sea salt and cracked pepper to lift natural flavors.

-- Toast and serve: Lightly toast ciabatta slices until golden and crisp but still tender inside.
-Present alongside the cheese platter for spreading or gentle bites.
+- Toast and serve: Offer toasted ciabatta on the side for spreading or gentle bites.

 Tips for Success